-Most of us don’t have our own personal planes, in which case, flying can be a very stressful time for both you and your pooch.
+Most of us don’t have our own personal planes, in which case, flying with a dog can be a very stressful time for both you and your pooch.
 With all of the rules and regulations, you may contemplate turning that 3-hour plane ride into a 3-day car ride.
 Luckily, we’re on your side, and we’re here to make your trip to the terminal a success.
 The last thing you want is an anxious pup in the middle of an airport and no idea how to get your furry friend on the plane with you.
-We’re in the process of reviewing everything you’ll need to make your next flight a success.
+We’ve carried out extensive research on everything you’ll need to make your next flight a success.
 From regulation dog bags, to flying regulations and more!

 table of contents